centreon/centreon-documentation/versioned_docs/version-21.04/integrations/plugin-packs/procedures/applications-exchange-nsclient-restapi.md

 id: applications-exchange-nsclient-restapi
 title: Exchange NSClient++ API
 ---
+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 ## Overview

 The Plugin Pack *Exchange NSClient API* works with the Centreon NSClient++ monitoring agent and its built-in web server to run Powershell code to check the health and performance of Microsoft Exchange Servers.

 ## Pack assets